rols1/TuneIn2017/README.md

 TuneIn2017
 ==================

 #### 29.08.2019 Plex has phased out plugins in clients - so I stopped  support for this plugin.
+If you are using Kodi you can try the Kodi port (see below).

 tunein.com-Plugin für den Plex Media Server